phanclan/vault-benchmark-perfstandbys/docs/slides/nomad.md

 name:challenge
 # Challenge

 Think of a scenario where a Nomad operator needs to deploy Prometheus to collect metrics from a Nomad cluster.
-The operator must enable telemetry on the Nomad servers and clients as well as configure Prometheus to use Consul for service discovery.
-The operator must also configure Prometheus Alertmanager so notifications can be sent out to a specified [<u>receiver][18]</u>.
+- The operator must enable telemetry on the Nomad servers and clients as well as configure Prometheus to use Consul for service discovery.
+- The operator must also configure Prometheus Alertmanager so notifications can be sent out to a specified [<u>receiver][18]</u>.

 ---
 # Solution

 Deploy Prometheus with a configuration that accounts for a highly dynamic environment.
-Integrate service discovery into the configuration file to avoid using hard-coded IP addresses.
-Place the Prometheus deployment behind [<u>fabio][20]</u> (this will allow easy access to the Prometheus web interface by allowing the Nomad operator to hit any of the client nodes at the / path.
+- Integrate service discovery into the configuration file to avoid using hard-coded IP addresses.
+- Place the Prometheus deployment behind [<u>fabio][20]</u> (this will allow easy access to the Prometheus web interface by allowing the Nomad operator to hit any of the client nodes at the / path.

 ---
 # Prerequisites

 To perform the tasks described in this guide, you need to have a Nomad environment with Consul installed.
 You can use this [<u>repo][22]</u> to easily provision a sandbox environment.
 This guide will assume a cluster with one server node and three client nodes.

-## **Please Note:** This guide is for demo purposes and is only using a single server node.
+**Please Note:** This guide is for demo purposes and is only using a single server node.
 In a production cluster, 3 or 5 server nodes are recommended.
 The alerting rules defined in this guide are for instructional purposes.
 Please refer to [<u>Alerting Rules][23]</u> for more information.

 ---
 name: steps
+class: title
 # Steps

 ---